ncaidin/documentation/OAIcharter.md

     d.
 At any time a vote may be conducted via email or electronic voting service and pass with a simple majority of all TOB members voting in favor.

     e.
-Any issues that cannot be resolved by the TOB shall be referred to The Linux Foundation Executive Director for resolution with The Linux Foundation Board of Directors.
+Any issues that cannot be resolved by the TOB shall be referred to The Linux Foundation Executive Director for resolution.

 6.  **Core Values**.
-The TSC and TOB shall reflect and adhere to the following values for its activities and the OAS:
+The TSC and TOB shall reflect and adhere to the following values for its activities and the Specifications:

     f.
-Open access: information on the OAI, its proceedings, this charter and the OAS themselves shall be publicly available for viewing on the web.
+Open access: information on the OAI, its proceedings, this charter and the Specifications themselves shall be publicly available for viewing on the web.

     g.
-Collaborative: interested parties shall have the means to freely contribute ideas, solutions, commentary and other input to the evolution of the OAS.
+Collaborative: interested parties shall have the means to freely contribute ideas, solutions, commentary and other input to the evolution of the Specifications.

     h.
-Meritocratic and contribution driven development: influence on the development of the OAS is based purely on the importance and merit of the contributions made.
+Meritocratic and contribution driven development: influence on the development of the Specifications is based purely on the importance and merit of the contributions made.

     i.
 Pragmatic.
-The OAS should prioritize to solve real world problems over supporting academic / abstract concepts.
+The Specifications should prioritize to solve real world problems over supporting academic / abstract concepts.

     j.
 Extendable.
-The OAS should allow domain-specific extensions to adhering definitions - enabling the use of the OAS without having to be in conflict with their core functionality.
+The Specifications should allow domain-specific extensions to adhering definitions - enabling the use of the Specifications without having to be in conflict with their core functionality.

     k.
 Stable.
-The OAS should evolve in a pace that allows adopters to support its functionality within a "reasonable timeframe"; its evolution should favor the aim to provide a stable foundation for API metadata over adding new functionality as any immediate needs arise.
+The Specifications should evolve in a pace that allows adopters to support its functionality within a "reasonable timeframe"; its evolution should favor the aim to provide a stable foundation for API metadata over adding new functionality as any immediate needs arise.

     l.
-Intellectual Property Neutral: the OAS must be available for use free of charge to members and non-members alike.
+Intellectual Property Neutral: the Specifications must be available for use free of charge to members and non-members alike.
 This usage applies to commercial and non-commercial use by any individual organization complying with a set of non-discriminatory usage principles set forth by the Business Governance Board.

 7.  **IP Policy.**